- Division: Pteridophyta

 Tasmanian tree fern Dicksonia antarctica

-This species is considered one of the most cold tolerant, surviving temperatures as low as 14 degrees Fahrenheit (-10 degrees Celsius).
+This tree fern is considered one of the most cold tolerant, surviving temperatures as low as 14 degrees Fahrenheit (-10 degrees Celsius).
 Other common names for this attractive, dark green fern include hardy tree fern, soft tree fern, and Australian tree fern.
 It is found from southeastern Queensland, through the New South Wales and Victoria coastal areas, and in Tasmania.
-In the wild this species prefers to live in moist areas like creek beds, in gullies, and occasionally at high altitudes in cloud forests.
+This tree fern prefers to live in moist areas like creek beds, in gullies, and occasionally at high altitudes in cloud forests.